mikefilsaime-groove/projectbaser/replit.md

 - **Telemetry**: Disabled
 - **Public Sharing**: Disabled by default
 - **Authentication Mode**: Native (username/password)
+- **Routing**: Custom routing serves landing page at / and SPA for all other routes

 ## How to Use
-1. Access the application through the Replit webview
+1. Visit the landing page at the root URL
+2. Click "Get Started" to go to login
-2. Create an account by clicking "create an account if you don't have one"
+3. Create an account by clicking "or create an account if you don't have one"
-3. Log in with your credentials
+4. Log in with your credentials
-4. Start creating boards and managing projects
+5. Start creating boards and managing projects

 ## Build Commands
 - **Install dependencies**: `cd webapp && npm install`
 - **Build webapp**: `cd webapp && npm run pack`
-- **Build server**: `cd server && go build -ldflags '-X "github.com/mattermost/focalboard/server/model.BuildNumber=dev" -X "github.com/mattermost/focalboard/server/model.Edition=dev"' -tags 'json1 sqlite3' -o ../bin/focalboard-server ./main`
+- **Build server**: `cd server && go build -ldflags '-X "github.com/mattermost/focalboard/server/model.BuildNumber=dev"' -tags 'json1 sqlite3' -o ../bin/focalboard-server ./main`
+- **Rebuild everything**: Run build server, then build webapp, then restart workflow

 ## Deployment
 The project is configured for VM deployment with the production-ready server binary.
 The deployment automatically starts the server on port 5000.